icebaker/lighstorm/docs/README.md

+> ⚠️ Warning: Early-stage project, breaking changes are expected.

+# About

 > Lighstorm: API for interacting with a [Lightning Node](https://lightning.network).

-# About

 _Lighstorm_ is an opinionated abstraction layer on top of the [lnd-client](https://github.com/icebaker/lnd-client).